mredenti/gpu-computing-school/KOKKOS/vectorAdd/index.md

 ???+ note "Step 1: Complete the vector addition program"

     The program is partially implemented, and you will need to complete the sections marked with `@TASK@`.
-    These comments indicate parts of the code that you need to implement.

 ???+ note "Step 2: Compile and Run"